View full details in the curriculum handbook

 - Professionals do not stop learning at any stage in their working lives.
 Doctors and lawyers, for example, have to have regular refresher courses.
 In the same way teachers are primarily trained to teach and so moving onto Middle and Senior Leadership positions brings a whole new set of responsibilities and challenges to navigate.
 This programme will enable you to take on those challenges with confidence.

-- Not only will you learn about recent research in education, but you will also learn how to research yourself.
+- Not only will you learn about recent research in education, but you will also learn how to critically reflect on your own leadership.